msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 ## Creating a Customer Return

-Customer Returns are created automatically, when an Supplier Return is created by another store.
+Customer Returns are created automatically, when a Supplier Return is created by another store.
 If needed, they can also be created manually, as explained below.

 ### Create from Outbound Shipment

 Often, you will be processing the return of goods that you sent via an Outbound Shipment.
-In this case, you can [create an Customer Return from the Outbound Shipment](../outbound-shipments/#process-return-of-stock-from-an-outbound-shipment) itself.
+In this case, you can [create a Customer Return from the Outbound Shipment](../outbound-shipments/#process-return-of-stock-from-an-outbound-shipment) itself.

 ### Create manually